Recently, we had a chat with Chelsea. She is an incredible woman who has lived in Australia, London, Spain, Mexico, and Central America.

 How many housesits have you had and where?

 Firstly, I adore pets.
-As I’ve inherited my mother’s nomadic spirit, it’s difficult for me to stay in one place for more than a couple years.
+As I’ve inherited my mother’s nomadic spirit, it’s difficult for me to stay in one place for more than a couple of years.

-How did you find out about house sitting?
+How did you find out about house-sitting?

 Pros of House Sitting?